FractionEstate/cardano-base-rust/.github/tasks/phase-00-workspace-roadmap.md

 - [ ] Add doc examples showing how consumers ensure deep evaluation.

 ### heapwords
+- [x] Document HeapWords trait usage, helper combinators, and Haskell mapping for the Rust port; include guidance on reporting helpers and compile-time constraints.
 - [ ] Port the heap word counting utilities and ensure they integrate with Rust profiling/measurement tools as expected.
 - [ ] Write regression tests using representative Cardano data structures.
-- [ ] Document how to run heap measurement reports in the Rust toolchain.
+- [x] Document how to run heap measurement reports in the Rust toolchain.

 ### measures
+- [x] Document highlights, crate layout, Haskell mapping, and validation steps in the README/CHANGELOG to keep distribution guidance in sync with the latest Rust port.
+- [x] Document measurement APIs, Haskell mapping, and usage notes for the Rust port.
 - [ ] Align metric collection APIs (counters, histograms) with the Haskell naming and aggregation semantics.
 - [ ] Confirm compatibility with the observability stack (e.g. EKG, Prometheus